ppy/osu-wiki/wiki/osu!tourney/en.md

 - `!mp password [<password>]` - Changes the password of the room.
 The password will be removed if `<password>` is not provided.
 - `!mp close` - Closes the room.

-#### Privileged commands:

-- `!mp addref <username>, <username>...` - Adds referees to the room so they can see the chat and use the !mp commands.

 `#<userid>` may substitute `<username>` in all of the above commands.
 Usernames must have any whitespace be replaced with underscores ( `_` ).

-Members of the tournament staff usergroup may also use these commands to manage tournaments through an IRC client such as mIRC, HexChat, or HydraIRC.
+These commands can also be used to manage tournaments through an IRC client such as mIRC, HexChat, or HydraIRC.

 Sending `!mp help` to BanchoBot will reveal the above commands.